-Individual WQC required from other certifying agencies, if applicable (EPA, or Tribes with certification authority except the Confederated Tribes of the Chehalis Reservation and Colville Indian Reservation, Kalispel Tribe of Indians, Port Gamble S'Klallam Tribe, Quinault Indian Nation, and the Spokane Tribe of Indians who have waived WQC).
+NWP 58 WQC Determination: Individual WQC required from the appropriate certifying agency (Ecology, EPA, or Tribes with certification authority except the Confederated Tribes of the Chehalis Reservation and Colville Indian Reservation, Kalispel Tribe of Indians, Port Gamble S'Klallam Tribe, Quinault Indian Nation, and the Spokane Tribe of Indians who have waived WQC).

-NWP 58 CZMA Determination: Individual CZMA determination is required from Ecology if individual WQC is required.
+NWP 58 CZMA Determination: A CZMA determination is required from Ecology if a WQC is required.